mees-van-wel/hexa-center-website/src/routes/guide/scheduling/appointment-types/index.md

 # Appointment types

-Appointment types are part of the `Scheduling` module.
+Appointment types are part of the `Scheduling` addon.
 Appointment types are an easy way to quickly categorize all types of appointments you might need.
 This functionality saves you a lot of time as you do not have to enter all details of a (recurring) appointment from scratch.

 ## 1. Appointment types definition